-You’re passionate about storytelling, about keeping informed — and informing others — and you want to impact the world of journalism and media in truly profound ways.
+You’re passionate about storytelling, about staying informed — and informing others — and you want to impact the world of journalism and media in truly profound ways.
 In a world of converging media, a great place to start is as a student in the journalism program at Palm Beach Atlantic University, Florida’s top Christian college.
 Through various courses in news producing, reporting, editing and more, you'll be prepared to work in various media outlets.

 At PBA, you'll: